jpedro/crypto/cli/crypto/README.md

 # crypto

-Small go cli to encrypt and decrypt text.
+Go cli to encrypt and decrypt payloads.

 ## Usage